What is Lyme disease?

 - is often described as looking like a bull's-eye on a dart board

 - will be red and the edges may feel slightly raised

 - may get bigger over several days or weeks

 - is typically around 15 cm (6 inches) across, but it can be much larger or smaller

 Some people may develop several rashes in different parts of their body.

 Around 1 in 3 people with Lyme disease won't develop a rash.

-Some people with Lyme disease also have flu-like symptoms in the early stages, such as:
+Some people with Lyme disease also have flu-like symptoms in the early stages, like:

 - tiredness (fatigue)